 2. In a mixing bowl, sift together the flour, baking soda, spices and salt.
 Set aside.

-5. Pour batter into prepared pans and bake for 25 to 30 minutes, or until a toothpick inserted in the center comes out clean.
+5. Pour batter evenly into prepared pans and bake for 25 to 30 minutes, or until a toothpick inserted in the center comes out clean.
 Cool in pan 5 minutes; remove from pan and cool completely on wire rack.

 To serve: dust with confectioner’s sugar, if desired.